luzyrawr/programming-fundamentals/UnitTesting.md

 - Has low maintenance cost.

 ### When to write Mocks
-Unit tests should not test the correctness of interaction between domain objcts.
+- Unit tests should not test the correctness of interaction between domain objcts.
 Such tests experience lots of false positives and worse maintainability since they usually involve the writing of mocks.
+- Always choose to use interaction testing only as the last option.
+Try to rely on tests that verify state or returning values, because so many things become much more complicated by having interaction tests.